 Solution: limit distractions by putting your phone on silent and shooting alone.
 Photographing with friends can be fun, but this will interfere with your ability to take in the world around you.

-I hope you find this post useful.
-Please ‘like’ and feel free to ask me any questions in the comments (no login required)
+I hope you enjoyed this post.
+Please ‘like’ and feel free to share your thoughts in the comments (no login required)